How to Write a Manifesto

 Steps

-1. EXAMPLES: Parallel structured lines showing breadth, depth, connection, and contrast.
-Do not try to create a narrative through the examples.
+1. VARIETY: Continue listing examples.
+Do not try to create a narrative through them.
 Make them far apart.

-1. SUMMARY: The final sentence that explains the point of it all.
-The best of these have the same parallel structure but it’s one that beautifully encapsulates the POV.
+1. SUMMARY: The final sentence zooms out slightly to show the impact of everything.
+The best of these have the same parallel structure, but it’s one that beautifully encapsulates the POV.

 Template